KNowledgeOnWebScale/walder/README.md

           schema:
             type: ... # Type of the parameter
           description: ...  # Description of the parameter
+    query:
       graphql-query: ...  # The GraphQL query
       json-ld-context: ...  # The JSON-LD corresponding to the GraphQL query
+      datasources:  # List of query specific datasources (OPTIONAL)
+        additional: ...  # Boolean stating that the following datasources are meant to be used on top of the default ones
+        sources:  #
+        	...
     postprocessing:  # The (list of) pipe modules used for postprocessing
       module-id:  # Identifier of the pipe module
         soure: ...  # Path leading to source code of the pipe module (absolute path or relative to the pipe-modules directory)